Skip to content

 Change SSL Certificates

-Sometimes you might want to use your own certificates for hosting HyWorks Policy Management API instead of the default self-signed certificates or your certificates might have expired, and you want to use new certificates.
-In such cases, follow below mentioned steps to change the ssl certificates used for hosting HyWorks Policy Management API
+Sometimes you might want to use your own certificates for hosting the HyWorks Policy Management API instead of the default self-signed certificates, or your certificates might have expired, and you want to use new certificates.
+In such cases, follow the steps to update the SSL certificates used to host the HyWorks Policy Management API.

-3. Next step is to update the paths of ssl certificates in automation/opal-script/nginx/nginx.conf file
+3. The next step is to update the paths to the SSL certificates in automation/opal-script/nginx/nginx.conf file.

 4. Open nginx.conf file in a text editor

-5. Change the name of file mentioned in the directive ssl_certificate to the name of your new certificate file.
-For ex if your new certificate file name is new-cert.crt, change the ssl_certificate directive to
+5. Change the name of the file mentioned in the directive ssl_certificate to the name of your new certificate file, e.g., if your new certificate file name is new-cert.crt, change the ssl_certificate directive to

 • ssl_ceritificate /etc/nginx/certificates/new-cert.crt;